Andrew Moravcsik

 Andrew Maitland Moravcsik (born 1957) is professor of politics and international affairs, director of the Liechtenstein Institute on Self-Determination, and founding director of the European Union Program and the International Relations Faculty Colloquium at Princeton University.
 Moravcsik is known for his academic research and policy writing on European integration, international organizations and for developing the theory of liberal intergovernmentalism.

 Moravcsik is also a former policy-maker who currently serves as book review editor (Europe) of Foreign Affairs magazine.
 He was previously non-resident senior fellow of The Brookings Institution, contributing editor of Newsweek magazine and held other journalistic positions.

 Academic career

 Academic positions

 In 1992, Moravcsik began teaching at Harvard University's Department of Government.
 During his 12-year tenure in the department, Moravcsik became a full professor and founded Harvard's European Union program.
 He left the school in 2004 to assume a post at Princeton University.
 Since 2019 he also directs the Liechtenstein Institute on Self-Determination, a research institute.

-He holds a lifetime appointment as distinguished affiliated professor at the Technische Universität München (TUM), in Munich, Germany, where he is affiliated with its Hochschule für Politik and he teaches annually as Non-Resident Professor at the Florence School for Transnational Governance at the European University Institute in Firenze, Italy.
+He holds a lifetime appointment as distinguished affiliated professor at the Technical University of Munich (TUM), in Munich, Germany, where he is affiliated with its Hochschule für Politik and he teaches annually as Non-Resident Professor at the Florence School for Transnational Governance at the European University Institute in Firenze, Italy.

 In 2023, he was awarded the Berlin Prize by the American Academy in Berlin.